 Serve to Lead is all about the new world of 21st century leadership.

 There are a number of blogs that I admire and learn from.
-My take on the best is presented below, updated for Autumn 2013.
+My take on the best is presented below, updated for Winter 2014.

 The list that follows includes entries focused on specific applications and competencies, as well as general leadership-related blogs.
 This is in keeping with the Serve to Lead approach of combining theory with practice, recognizing that both are required to achieve excellence.

 Blogging is an evolving phenomenon.
 It enables individuals and teams and organizations and an array of stakeholders to interact and create value in untold ways.

 To be sure, there are as many ways to participate in social media as there are ways to serve.
 Some people, for example, blog frequently.
 Others blog less often, producing longer thought pieces.
 Still others go free-form, having their blog posts as adjuncts to frequent Twitter posts, in particular.
 Facebook, LinkedIn, and Google+ are increasingly used as well.
 A difference, however, is that individuals may apply different standards for interactions in the latter media.
 For example, some who engage routinely through blogs and tweets may limit their connections on Facebook or LinkedIn.
 That said, most of the bloggers listed below are also on Facebook (personal or business pages), LinkedIn, and Google+, readily reached from their websites.

 Please comment and add your ideas for additional or alternative selections or categories.
 As is customary in the 21st century, this is offered as a living document, a work in progress.